SyntaxError0x2D/Not-an-UltraWide-Tool/README.md

     Navigate to it, and press enter to 16:9-fy it, or backspace to undo it

-Does this work with all games / apss?
+Does this work with all games / apps?

     No :(
 Recomended to turn "Autmatically hide taskbar while in desktop mode" on in taskbar settings!